What is the Schengen agreement between European countries ?

 Do I need a Visa to travel to Greece?

 If you come from one of the following countries and carry an ordinary passport, you do not need a Visa in order to visit Greece :Vatican City, San Marino, Andorra, Antigua & Barbuda, Argentina, Australia, Venezuela, Brazil, Guatemala, El Salvador, USA, Japan, Israel, Canada, Costa Rica, Croatia, Malaysia, Mauritius, Mexico, Monaco, Barbados, Bahamas, Brunei, New Zealand, Nicaragua, South Korea, Honduras, Uruguay, Panama, Paraguay, Seychelles, Singapore, Chile.If your country is not listed above then you need a “Type D—national visa” in order to enter Greece.
 You can obtain this visa from the Greek Consulate of your country.

 Yes, there is a transfer tax.
 From January 1st, 2014 the transfer tax becomes 3%.
-For properties that are for sale from Construction Companies and not private sellers the transfer tax is replaced by VAT 24%.
-You will also be charged for legal, notary and service fees.
+You will also be charged for legal (1%), notary (1%) and service fees.
 The amount charged for service fees depends on the value of the property and it goes down as the property value rises.
 Please note that the minimum amount of €250.000 refers to the price indicated on the contract and does not include taxes.